Christian Yelich Player Props: Brewers vs. Padres

 Christian Yelich At The Plate

-- In seven of 13 games this season (53.8%) Yelich has picked up a hit, and in four of those games he had more than one (30.8%).
+- In 14 games played this season, he has homered in two of them.

-- He has hit a home run in one of 13 games, and in 1.6% of his plate appearances.

-- In three games this season, Yelich has picked up an RBI, with more than one RBI once.
+- In four games this season, Yelich has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.